Nishapur: Muslim Conquest

-Nishapur was conquered by the Rashidun Caliphate, without struggle, during the caliphate of Umar.
-The Caliph appointed Ahnaf ibn Qais as the chief commander of the Rashidun army out of Esfahan.
+Nishapur surrendered to the Rashidun Caliph Umar.
+Umar appointed Ahnaf ibn Qais as the chief commander of the Rashidun army out of Esfahan.
 From Esfahan, two routes led to Khorasan: the main route via Rey and the other via Nishapur.
 The people of Nishapur chose not to fight and surrendered on the condition of paying a tribute.

 Having conquered the region around Nishapur, the Muslim force advanced to Nishapur itself.
 The city was divided into four sectors, with each sector under a Persian chief.
 These chiefs shut themselves in the city and closed the gates.
 The Muslims laid siege to the city for some days.
 In the meantime, the Persian chiefs quarreled among themselves.
 One of the chiefs entered into negotiations with the Muslims.
 He offered to open one of the gates for the Muslim army to enter, provided he was granted immunity.
 The Muslims accepted the offer.
 The Persians were taken by surprise, and the Muslims became the new rulers of Nishapur.
 After consolidating their position at Nishapur, the Muslims conquered other cities around Nishapur, including Pusht, Ashband, Rukh, Zar, Khaf, Osparain, and Arghian.

-Nishapur capital of Abu Muslim
+Capital of Abu Muslim

 Abu Muslim became the governor of Khorasan, and chose Nishapur as his capital.
-He seems to have initiated a huge building program in which he stimulated the growth of the city.
+He seems to have initiated a large-scale building program that stimulated the city's growth.
 Nishapur increased in importance, and two of the ‘Abbasids were governors of this city before becoming caliphs.
-It was the governor of Khurasan (‘Ali ibn Isa ibn Mahan) who presented the large gift of Chinese imperial porcelains to Harun al-Rashid (see Abbasid Ceramics Section), demonstrating the strategic importance of the province on trade routes.
+It was the governor of Khurasan, Ali ibn Isa ibn Mahan, who presented a large gift of Jingdezhen porcelain to Harun al-Rashid, demonstrating the strategic importance of the province on trade routes.

 Tahirid dynasty in Nishapur

 The Tahirid dynasty was a dynasty of Persian dehqan origin that ruled from 820 to 872 in Khorasan, northeastern Greater Iran, a region now split between Iran, Afghanistan, Tajikistan, Turkmenistan, and Uzbekistan.
 The Tahirid capital was originally Merv, but Nishapur became their capital from 828 to 845.
 Although nominally subject to the Abbasid caliphate in Baghdad, the Tahirid rulers were effectively independent.
 The dynasty was founded by Tahir ibn Husayn, a leading general in the service of the Abbasid caliph Al-Ma'mun.
-Tahir's military victories were rewarded with the gift of lands in the east of Persia, which were subsequently extended by his successors as far as the borders of India.
+Tahir's military victories were rewarded with the gift of lands in eastern Persia, which his successors subsequently extended as far as the borders of India.
 Tahirid influence extended to Baghdad when the Abbasids granted them the military affairs in Mesopotamia.